trivago/gollum/docs/src/gen/consumer/file.rst

 **PollingDelayMs** (default: 100, unit: ms)

-  This value defines the duration in Milliseconds the consumer waits between checking the source file for new content after hitting the end of file (EOF).
+  This value defines the duration in milliseconds the consumer waits between checking the source file for new content after hitting the end of file (EOF).
 NOTE: This settings only takes effect if the consumer is running in `poll` mode!